carbon-language/carbon-lang/docs/design/generics/details.md

 that were specified within that facet type are _resolved_ to determine the constraints that apply to `T`.
 This happens:

--   When the constraint is used explicitly, when declaring symbolic binding, like a generic parameter or associated constant, of the form `T:!
+-   When the constraint is used explicitly when declaring a symbolic binding, like a generic parameter or associated constant, of the form `T:!
 Constraint`.
 -   When declaring that a type implements a constraint with an `impl`